peter-szrnka/give-my-secret/batch-files/README.md

 - Preconfigure a self-signed keystore (<u>details can be found in "HTTPS Configuration" section!</u>)

 TODO

+# Scenario 4: ELK stack configuration

+Please read the separate **[guide](elk-sample-configuration/README.md)** how to configure an ELK stack for Give My Secret application!

 # Scenario N+1: Setting up with Kubernetes on Windows